MoneroOcean/meta-miner/README.md

 * For best results separate xmr-stak CPU and GPU miners (by using --noCPU, --noAMD, --noNVIDIA options).

-* Prepare your miner config files that give the best performance for your hardware on cryptonight, cryptonight-lite, cryptonight-heavy and cryptonight-pico algorithm classes.
+* Prepare your miner config files that give the best performance for your hardware on cryptonight, cryptonight-lite, cryptonight-heavy and cryptonight-pico algorithm classes (not needed for xmrig v2.99+).

 * If you have several miners on one host use mm.js --port option to assign them to different ports.

 * Additional mm.js pools will be used as backup pools.

-* To rerun benchmark for specific algorithm class use --perf_<algo_class>=0 option.
+* To rerun benchmark for specific algorithm class use --perf_<algo>=0 option.

 ## Usage examples on Windows